Koha-Community/kohadocs/en/source/02_administration.rst

    mark items as 'available' if you choose to 'display a message' or 'require confirmation.'
 If you choose to 'do nothing,' there will be no notification that the item being checked out is marked as 'lost.'

+`IssuingInProcess <#IssuingInProcess>`__
+''''''''''''''''''''''''''''''''''''''''

+Default: Don't prevent

+Asks: \_\_\_ patrons from checking out an item whose rental charge would take them over the limit.

+Values:

+-  Don't prevent

+-  Prevent

+Description:

+-  This preference determines if a patron can check items out if there is an overdue fine on the account and any of the materials the patron wishes to check out will potentially tip the account balance over the maximum fines policy the library has in place.

+Example: Your library has a $5 limit set for 'fines' (ie, after incurring $5 in fines, a patron can no longer check out items).
+A patron comes to the desk with 5 items to check out (4 books and a video) The patron has $4 in charges already on their account.
+One of the videos has a rental charge of $1, therefore making the total fines on the patron's account suddenly $5 (the limit).

 `ManInvInNoissuesCharge <#ManInvInNoissuesCharge>`__
 ''''''''''''''''''''''''''''''''''''''''''''''''''''